nickzoic/nick.zoic.org/art/aldi-cocoon-3d-printer/index.md

   less common names!
 * I've made a whole lot of rubbish :-)

-I've uploaded some works in progress to [github:nickzoic/models3d](https://github.com/nickzoic/models3d/)
+I've uploaded some works in progress to [github:nickzoic/models3d](https://github.com/nickzoic/models3d/) ... they're slowly evolving as I learn more about how to get things done in OpenSCAD.

 ![Colour Changers](img/changers1.jpg)
 *Colour Changer mechanisms from Heart of Pluto*